MetroSynth/DBRS_assessment01/readme.md

 >Considering all complaint types.
 Which boroughs are the biggest "complainers" relative to the size of the population in 2017?
 Meaning, calculate a complaint-index that adjusts for population of the borough.

 **PROCEDURE**
 To determine a complaint index for each borough I decided I would simply divide the total complaints per Borough with their respective populations to achieve an index that could be described as *complaints per each member of the population*.
-I merged a table containing total population per borough with one containing total complaints per borough and then divided the first fields by the second to achieve the resultant index.
+I merged a table containing total population per borough with one containing total complaints per borough and then divided the first field by the second to achieve the resultant index.
 I then returned this dataframe to the user.
 The findings are displayed below:

 <table border="1" class="dataframe">